arXiv/accessibility2024/source/presenters.md

 <!-- ![Arwa Alnajashi](../assets/profile/arwa.jpeg){.mkd-img-left .mkd-img-profile alt='Arwa Alnajashi Photo'} -->

 Data Scientist, Saudi Aramco.
-Arwa applies leading data science techniques to automate critical operations within the oil and gas industry.
-Her passion lies in creating an empowered and inclusive digital future, ensuring that advancements in technology pave the way for greater accessibility and efficiency across industries.
+Arw's' passion lies in creating an empowered and inclusive digital future, ensuring that advancements in technology pave the way for greater accessibility and efficiency across industries.
+Currently, she applies data science to automate critical operations in the oil and gas industry.
 [Arwa's LinkedIn Page](https://sa.linkedin.com/in/arwa-alnajashi-84b1541a2?trk=people-guest_people_search-card){target="_blank"}

 ---

 ### Sina Bahram

 ![Sina Bahram](../assets/profile/sina.jpeg){.mkd-img-left .mkd-img-profile alt='Sina Bahram Photo'}
-Founder of Prime Access Computing
+Founder, Prime Access Computing.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Sina is a blind computer scientist, consultant, entrepreneur, and researcher.
+He brings expertise in inclusive design  in an operationally scalable and sustainable manner, be it a website, a mix-reality experience, or an entire museum.

 ---